 Remember to always carry adequate food and water and warm clothing.
 Water purification tablets, hats and sunscreen, pens, blister kits, and spare head torch batteries are also helpful additions.

-Check out these pages to find out more or sign up to an event near you!
+Check out The Australian Rogaining Association to find out more or sign up to an event near you!

 Feature Image by Max Messenger

 Photography by Two Cats Photography